Biocentrism builds on quantum physics by putting life into the equation

 Can we begin to think about unexplained religious experiences in ways that acknowledge their existence?

 From the Spring 1953 issue of The Scholar

 Shards of memory, for better or for worse, from my father the after-banquet speaker

-The celebrated Austrian writer Peter Handke appeared at the funeral of Serbian dictator Slobodan Milosevic.
+The celebrated Austrian writer Peter Handke, who won the 2019 Nobel Prize for Literature, appeared at the funeral of Serbian dictator Slobodan Milosevic.
 Should we forgive him?

 The death of a young man, long ago in Africa, continues to raise questions with no answers

 A Manhattan writer runs afoul of the local penal system and lives to tell the tale